 2. Spin Pottery

 Nestled away in Glasgow’s Hidden Lane, Spin Pottery not only offers amazing bowls, mugs and home decorations, but also cute DIY pottery boxes for you to have a go at from home.
 The Glasgow business can create boxes filled with all the tools and equipment needed to make your own pottery creation, such as glazing your own pot.
-They also offer ‘spin’ classes to take part in at their pttery studio during non-Covid times.
-Definitely worth booking a session post-lockdown!
+They also offer ‘spin’ classes to take part in at their pottery studio.

-Who else is counting down the days until they can get a facial?
+Who else feels in need of a facial?
 Well, this women-owned beauty salon is definitely worth a visit.
 Offering a wide selection of treatments to suit your needs, 33 Dowanhill will provide you with a facial that’ll have you leaving the salon feeling like a boss if you didn’t already.
 Plus, they offer a number of beauty sets featuring facial oils and massage tools as well as hand-poured candles to create a spa experience from home.

-This independent, women-led business began offers everything you could possibly need to turn your house into a home.
+This independent, women-led business began by offering everything you could possibly need to turn your house into a home.
 I Am Nomad offers a range of homewares to turn your space into a showroom featuring candles, furniture, lighting, crockery, vases and ceramics.
 Their aesthetically-pleasing Instagram posts scream save-worthy content.